ekrich/sconfig/docs/SCALA-NATIVE.md

 val isGit = conf.getBoolean("project.git")
 ```

-### How to read a HOCON configuation file into a String
+### How to read a HOCON configuation file into a String for Scala Native

 In order to read the configuration file into a `String` you need to know the relative
 path from where the executable was started or use an absolute path.
 If the